websight-io/starter/distribution/README.md

 # Integration tests

-During module building there are running integration test.
+During module building, there are running integration tests.

 You can pass the following system property variables to override some settings of the websight-base-sling-feature test jar: